uwdb/Cosette/README.md

 Cosette
 =======

+This branch is a minimal Cosette designed for grading.

 Note: we are busy developing Cosette 2.0, any feature request on Cosette 1.0 will not be considered.

 Cosette is a language, and an automated solver for reasoning SQL equivalences.